braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 {% endalert %}

 {% alert important %}
-&#42; When segmenting using the __DOES NOT MATCH REGEX__ filter, it is required that there already exists a custom attribute with a value assigned in that user profile.
-Braze suggests using "OR" logic to check if a custom attribute is blank in order to ensure users are being targetted properly.
+When segmenting using the __DOES NOT MATCH REGEX__ filter, you must already have a custom attribute with a value assigned in that user profile.
+Braze suggests using "OR" logic to check if a custom attribute is blank to ensure users are being targeted properly.<br>

 More resources on RegEx:
 - [RegEx with Braze]({{site.baseurl}}/user_guide/engagement_tools/segments/regex/)